Ijtihed/ouluflatsearcher/README.md

 Scrapes the [PSOAS Flat Exchange](https://www.psoas.fi/en/flat-exchange/) page every hour and sends me a Telegram message when a new affordable listing appears.

-## Why
+## Why scrape this random website

 I needed cheap short-term housing in Oulu for an internship.
-PSOAS tenants post summer sublets on their flat exchange page, but listings disappear fast.
+PSOAS tenants post summer sublets on their flat exchange page, but listings disappear super quickly.
 This bot watches the page so I don't have to.

 ## How it works